-Ask the breeder about vaccination and vet schedules and any illnesses he has encountered with the ferret.
+- Ask the breeder about vaccinations and vet schedules and any illnesses he has encountered with the ferrets in his ferretry.
 Make sure, if you purchase a kit, that you get a written health guarantee from the breeder.
 An adoption (or purchase) contract should be available for you to see ahead of time.

 When choosing a ferret as a pet, it’s very important to find a healthy and happy one to bring into your home.
 This list shows you things to look for when shopping for your new fuzzy family member:

-Eyes, ears, and nose free from any discharge.
+- Eyes, ears, and nose are free from any discharge.

-Underside of the ferret is clean and healthy looking and has no signs of diarrhea or bloating.
+- Underside of the ferret is clean and healthy looking and has no signs of diarrhea.

 Whether you leave your ferret in the capable hands of a pet sitter or you use a boarding facility, this list explains the information you need to provide for your ferret’s caregiver: